Steiden LawSteiden Law

 In Kentucky, you do have a choice between federal exemptions and state law exemptions.
 However, you must choose one set of laws and you can’t mix and match exemptions.
 Federal exemptions include personal property exemptions such as up to $4,000 for your motor vehicle or $1,700 for jewelry.
 It also includes other types of exemptions such as spousal support, life insurance payments, monetary awards for personal injury, compensation from being a crime victim, protections for retirement accounts, or Social Security benefits to name a few.

-Listed below are some common exemptions under Kentucky law
+Listed below are some common exemptions under Kentucky law.

 • Household furnishing and clothing – Up to $3,000